جامعة النجاح الوطنية

 • 10621330

-Production of ferrous materials.
-Production of non-ferrous materials.
-Sand casting, powder metallurgy, rolling, forging, extrusion and drawing.
-Metal cutting.
+Production of ferrous materials. production of non-ferrous materials. sand casting, powder metallurgy, rolling, forging, extrusion and drawing. metal cutting.

 3

-A practical training of continuous 8 weeks period in an engineering institute approved by the program.
-The student should register for the course upon finishing the fourth year of study, which is equivalent to successful completion of 128 credit hours of program's compulsory and electives requirements.
+A practical training of continuous 8 weeks period in an engineering institute approved by the program. the student should register for the course upon finishing the fourth year of study, which is equivalent to successful completion of 128 credit hours of program's compulsory and electives requirements.

 4